ZigZagJoe/ISP-SIMM_public/README.txt

 Open ISP-SIMM.log in text editor of choice.
 This contains essential troubleshooting information.

 NOTE: This log file DOES NOT UPDATE.
 This is an unavoidable limitation of how I present storage to the host.
-To update this log: issue a "refresh" command via serial, write an image to the drive, or unplug/replug USB.
+To update this log: issue a "refresh" command via USB serial, write an image to the drive, or unplug/replug USB.

-I recommend that you use serial log for realtime troubleshooting.

 Note: More recent entries will begin overwriting old ones at the top of the log file.

+I recommend that you use USB serial logging for realtime troubleshooting.

 ---------